keptn/keptn.github.io/content/docs/0.18.x/define/shipyard/index.md

 ---
-title: Working with shipyard files
+title: Define project in a shipyard
-description: Information about shipyard, sequences and tasks to define processes and workflows.
+description: Overview of using a shipyard, sequences and tasks to define a project
-weight: 25
+weight: 30
 keywords: [0.18.x-manage]
 aliases:
 ---